-Assuming the Company's tax rate is 24%, calculated as the maximum corporate federal tax rate plus three percent, throughout the remaining term of the TRA, the Company estimates the total remaining amounts payable under the TRA was approximately \$43.2 million as of both March 31, 2021 and December 31, 2020.
+Assuming the Company's tax rate is 24%, calculated as the maximum corporate federal tax rate plus three percent, throughout the remaining term of the TRA, the Company estimates the total remaining amounts payable under the TRA was approximately \$43.2 million as of both June 30, 2021 and December 31, 2020.
 As a result of the amendment to the TRA, the Company was required to value the liability under the TRA by discounting the fixed payment schedule using the Company's incremental borrowing rate.
-The carrying value of the liability under the TRA, reflecting the discount, was \$37.9 million and \$37.0 million as of March 31, 2021 and December 31, 2020, respectively.
-The current portion of the liability was \$21.2 million as of both March 31, 2021 and December 31, 2020, and is included as a component of other current liabilities in the condensed consolidated balance sheets.
-The long-term portion is included as a component of other long-term liabilities in the condensed consolidated balance sheets.
+The carrying value of the liability under the TRA, reflecting the discount, was \$38.9 million and \$37.0 million as of June 30, 2021 and December 31, 2020, respectively.
+The current portion of the liability was \$21.2 million as of both June 30, 2021 and December 31, 2020, respectively.
+The current portion of the liability was \$21.2 million as of both June 30, 2021 and December 31, 2020, and is included as a component of other current liabilities in the condensed consolidated balance sheets.